ECCC-MSC/open-data/docs/msc-data/marine-weather/readme_marine-weather-datamart_en.md

 A [__list with location names and RegionNameCodes__](https://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/marine-weather/marine_region_list_en.csv) is available.

+NOTE: Unique dated files should replace undated files within the next few months, in order to avoid any file corruption issues.

 ## Support

 If you have any questions about this data, please [contact us](https://weather.gc.ca/mainmenu/contact_us_e.html).